 - One fan was influenced by other fandoms, but found in them equally important life lessons.
 "I grew up quite poor, and lived in shoddy (to put it politely) conditions until I was nine years old.
 I split my time between my father and stepmother, and my biological mother and stepfather.
 This was the way it was for four years.
 I used to get really jealous over the other students around me, and would cry when I saw happy families joking and laughing together...When I was in first grade, I discovered Batman.
 This made all the difference in my outlook on things.
 It didn’t matter that I stuttered, had crooked teeth, or came from a broken home.
 What mattered the most was what I did with the opportunities presented to me.
 I sought to excel academically, as well as help others do the same."

 - Fan site The One Ring is looking at its future as the Tolkien films end.
 "It’s important to remember that while the movies brought many of us to the writing of JRR Tolkien, and we are glad they did, millions of fans supported and loved Tolkien’s writing and the lifestyles and ethics described in them, for decades before the films came around.
 It was the pre-existing love of Tolkien that brought the founders and early staff together in the first place, before the first movie was released back in 2001.
 This popular support of Tolkien will continue to exist going forward, we believe for decades to come."

-What critical fandom posts have you seen?
-Write about them on Fanlore!
+What fannish legacies do you want to see preserved?
+Write about them in Fanlore!
 Contributions are welcome from all fans.